tonaljs/tonal/README.md

 It's modular because you can require just what you need.
 The library is still big, but your dependencies can be tiny.

-It's modular because all the library is built using functions with no side effects, just data-in, data-out.
+It's functional because all the library is built using functions with no side effects, just data-in, data-out.
 Notes and intervals are represented by strings.
 No objects.
-Functions are isolated, simpler and easily tested.
+Functions are isolated, simpler and tested.

-__This is alpha software__, if you need a stable music theory library in javascript you can use [teoria](https://github.com/saebekassebil/teoria)
+__This is alpha software__, if you need a stable music theory library in javascript you can use the excellent [teoria](https://github.com/saebekassebil/teoria)

 ## What